 This is why typically our breast will feel fullest in the morning.

 So don’t miss out this opportunity to pump more milk.
 Just wake up early enough and pump.
 You don’t really need to wake up in the wee hours, especially if your baby is still nursing at night.
 But once he sleeps through the night, you may want to consider doing wee hour pumping to maintain your milk production.
-A silent breast pump with night light (such as Spectra S1 or Spectra 9+) will offer you a lot of conveniences to do this.
+A silent breast pump with night light (here are my recommendations) will offer you a lot of conveniences to do this.

 Typically the morning pump session will yield the most milk compared to other pumping sessions throughout the day (if you are fully pumping in between feeding).
 This was one of my best trick to get more milk while stockpiling my breast milk.